Tower: Data Structures in Quantum Superposition: : Data Structure Library and Case Study

 We report the counts of qubits and gates used by the compiled circuit for each operation, including temporary qubits, after minimal optimization.
 To focus on the fundamental complexity of each operation, these counts exclude 1) the qubits constituting the qRAM, 2) qubits and gates internal to the implementation of primitive logical, arithmetic, and memory operations, and 3) gates to copy and swap qubits, all of which are highly dependent on parameter and optimization choices.
 For operations with variable complexity, these counts are functions of $n$ or $k$.
 Word sizes $4 \le k \le 12$ are assumed for operations whose complexity depends on $k$, and $k = 8$ is assumed otherwise.

 In~\Cref{sec:data-structure-descriptions}, we detail the characteristics of each data structure.
-In the following sections, we describe three challenges of implementing data structure operations as quantum programs: recursive uncomputation, mutated uncomputation, and branch sequentialization.
+During the development process, we encountered several challenges that do not arise in classical programming, and share them with future quantum developers.
+In the following sections, we describe three challenges: recursive uncomputation, mutated uncomputation, and branch sequentialization.